InigoMontoya924/the-linear-algebra-calculator2.0/README.md

 ## How it's built

-I gave Codex the original LAC script and a goal: transform this six-year-old classroom experiment into a polished, modern classroom application.
+This week, I gave Codex the original LAC script and a goal: transform this high school project into a polished, modern classroom application.

 Codex inspected the existing program, proposed a modernisation plan, and began implementing it.
 The first run already produced a (really good!) working product.
-From there, I directed further iterations: refining UI, adding new maths functionality, etc, most of them minor edits.
-The most remarkable thing for me was that Codex opened an internal browser, and tested the web app on its own, saving me so much effort.
+From there, I directed further iterations: refining UI, adding new maths functionality, etc, based on my vision for the LAC.
+Codex was able to open an internal browser, and test the web app on its own, which was remarkable and saved me so much effort.

-Apart from the original script [linear_calc.py](linear_calc.py), the new application was built entirely by GPT-5.6 Sol Ultra, through around 10 iterations.
+Apart from the original script [linear_calc.py](linear_calc.py), the new application was built entirely by GPT-5.6 Sol Ultra.

 ## Highlights